 - “Operating” properties, assets mainly used as insurance offices or for the activities of diversified companies (e.g. Marina di Loano, Tenute del Cerro).

-In 2015, the Unipol Group Energy Management System was consolidated with the extension of certification according to the ISO 50001 international standard to all Corporate Offices.
+Since 2015, the Unipol Group Energy Management System was adopted with the extension of certification according to the ISO 50001 international standard to all Corporate Offices.

 With regard to real estate management, we are planning to integrate the monitoring of potential environmental performance in the property evaluation process, focusing on crucial aspects such as energy, water, waste, health, transport and emissions.